An-n-nie/BankChurnKaggle/README.md

 ## How to reproduce results

-* In this section, provide instructions at least one of the following:
-   * Reproduce your results fully, including training.
-   * Apply this package to other data.
-For example, how to use the model you trained.
-   * Use this package to perform their own study.
-* Also describe what resources to use for this package, if appropirate.
-For example, point them to Collab and TPUs.
+* Reproducing results obtained in this repository can be done simply by following the workflow indicated below.
+This is preferably done in a Jupyter Notebook environment on a MacOS with python, scikit learn, and potentially the Kaggle API installed into Terminal.
+Other software setups and steps to train and evaluate model performances are further expanded in the notebooks included in this repository.

 ### Overview of files in repository

 * The repository should be read from Data Load n Initial Look, Data Viz, Data Clean N Prep, ML, and Bank Churn Final to obtain a good understanding of the workflow.
-  * Data_Load_N_Initial_Look.ipynb:
-  * Data_Viz.ipynb: Takes input data in CSV and writes out data frame after cleanup.
+  * Data_Load_N_Initial_Look.ipynb: Downloads the bank churn dataset and explores its contents quickly.
-  * Data_Clean_N_Prep.ipynb: Creates various visualizations of the data.
+  * Data_Viz.ipynb: Creates various visualizations of the data
+  * Data_Clean_N_Prep.ipynb: Conducts preprocessing processes like deleting duplcations, onehot encoding variables as well as scaling numerical features.
-  * ML.ipynb: Contains functions that build the various models.
+  * ML.ipynb: Contains functions that build various machine learning models and evaluate their performances.
   * Bank_Churn_Final.ipynb: Contains all the preprocessing and machine learning processes necessary to obtain results and convert them into the proper submission format.
+* Explanations of other files seen:
   * submission.csv: Submission file created after all of the work is done.
   * sample_submission.csv: A sample of the submission format provided by the challenge.
   * train.csv: Train dataset provided by the challenge.